spook/encrypt-decrypt/README.md

 # encrypt-decrypt
 Encrypt &amp; Decrypt Files from the Command Line.
+Includes filename obfuscation.
-Simple wrapper scripts to make encryption even easier.
+These are simple wrapper scripts to make your encryption even easier.

 ## Caution!